bentefay/MoneyFlow/README.md

 # MoneyFlow

-A [web app](https://moneyflow.azurewebsites.net/) to help you understand how you're spending your money.

-If you're like me, you have many banks and accounts, and your money flows in, around, and out of them in ways that are annoying to track.
-MoneyFlow simplifies this by showing you all your transactions in a single view, across many banks and accounts, and whether you have your own account, or share it with someone you :heart:.
+[MoneyFlow](https://moneyflow.azurewebsites.net/) tracks how your money flows in, around, and out of your various banks and accounts.

+## :page_facing_up: Single view of all your finances

+View all your transactions in a single view, consolidating many banks and accounts.
+Get the benefits of a modern, beautiful spend tracking without being tied to a particular bank.
+Tag and filter to your hearts content.

+## :couple: Manage shared finances

+Track ownership of spending when you share your accounts with someone you :heart:

+## :ledger: Know what you're spending money on

+Categorise and visualize your spending, and MoneyFlow will learn over time to do this for you automatically.

+## :lock: Safe and secure by design

+You own your data.
+Your data is encrypted, end-to-end, so nobody can access it but you.

+## :inbox_tray: Simple data import

+Data import is designed to be painless without comprimising your security.
+Visit your bank's online banking website as you normally would, then either:
+1. Copy and paste straight out of the web page.
+2. Download CSV files of your transactions and upload them to MoneyFlow.
+3. In the future, a desktop app will do this for you automatically (it will all be open source, so you can be sure nothing :fish: is going on)

 ## Resources